Pinterest Pixel

 John Michaloudis

 The DATE function in Excel is your go-to tool when you need precision in handling dates, including converting years and months to days.
 It combines individual year, month, and day components to create a date serial number, which Excel recognizes and can be formatted as a date.
-For example, to represent the 28th of April, 2015, you’d use =DATE(2015, 4, 28).
-This function is particularly useful when you know the exact date components and want to ensure that Excel interprets them correctly as a date.
+For example, to represent the 28th of April, 2015, you can use this formula:

 years to days in excel